Long-Time Limits of Local Operator Entanglement in Interacting Integrable Models: Introduction

 We start with an operator $O: \mathcal{H} \to \mathcal{H}$, which can be written in a reference basis (we choose the computational basis) as $O = \sum_{xy} O_{xy} \, |x\rangle \langle y|$.
 To convert this into a state, one flips the bras to kets, giving the state $|O\rangle \propto \sum_{xy} O_{xy} |x\rangle \otimes |\tilde{y}\rangle \in \mathcal{H} \otimes \tilde{\mathcal{H}}$ (up to normalization).
 We normalize $|O\rangle$ so that $\langle O | O\rangle = 1$.
 We then trace out all sites in the doubled Hilbert space that are outside the region $A$ of interest---we denote the complement of $A$ as $\bar A$.
 This gives the super-density matrix $\rho_O^{(A)} \equiv \mathrm{Tr}_{\bar A} (|O\rangle \langle O|)$.
 The operator entanglement entropies are the R\'enyi entropies of this super-density matrix, specifically:

 The limit $\alpha \to 0$ is the logarithm of the minimum bond dimension required to represent $O$ as a matrix-product operator, and thus has a direct meaning in terms of computational complexity.
 We will primarily focus on the $\alpha \to 1$ limit, the von Neumann operator entanglement, but also comment on other values of $\alpha$.
-Unless otherwise stated, numerical results for LOE will be reported in units of log base-$4$, which we term quats.
+Unless otherwise stated, numerical results for LOE will be reported in units of log base $4$ (representing the natural unit for the doubled operator Hilbert space), which are equal to two bits.
+We will also often use the LOE density in these units, which is maximal (\textit{i.e.}, unity) at two bits per site.